-- days of the date of the decision under Stage 1 outlining the grounds for the appeal and redress being sought. - 1.8 If the complainant has not notified the line manager that they are still aggrieved within ten working days of being given a written decision under Stage 1, the grievance shall be deemed to have been settled to the satisfaction of the employee.
-The employee(s) whom the grievance is against will also be advised of the decision. - 1.9 Curtailment of Stage 1- depending on the nature of the grievance, Stage 1 may be curtailed and a formal investigation instigated.
-Where an Investigating Officer has been appointed they will refer their report to Human Resources who will convene a grievance meeting with the senior manager as outlined in Stage 2.
+1.12 If the complainant has not notified the line manager's next level of management that they are still aggrieved within ten working days of being given a written decision under Stage 1, the grievance shall be deemed to have been settled to the satisfaction of the employee.
+The employee(s)whom the grievance is against will also be advised in writing of the decision.

-Stage 2
+Stage 2 - Appeal